Home EuropeWhy Saaremaa Is Estonia’s Must-See Island

-Situated in the Baltic Sea, this picturesque island boasts diverse landscapes, from pristine beaches and dense pine forests to sprawling meadows and rugged cliffs.
+Situated in the Baltic Sea, this picturesque island is a haven of tranquility and authenticity.
+It offers a distinct charm that sets it apart from mainland Europe and has diverse landscapes, from pristine beaches and dense pine forests to sprawling meadows and rugged cliffs.
 Its natural beauty, coupled with a vibrant cultural heritage, makes Saaremaa a destination worth exploring year-round.

 Geography and Size